Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-CloudDatabase.md

 kubectl delete svc bexhoma-service
 ```

-All demonstration and test runs in the following are run against this dummy.
+All demonstration and test runs in the following are run against this placeholder.